tylerhou/site-old/content/posts/binary-search-revisited.md

 I won't explain the solution in detail, but I will present the main idea.
-Another way to state the problem is: find the largest value of $k$ such that we can give all friends at least $k$ almonds.
+Another way to state the problem is: find the largest value of $k$ such that we can give all friends at least $k$ almonds by partitioning the chocolate bar.

 Notice that this problem now has the same structure as above: if it's possible to give everyone $k$ almonds, then must be possible to give everyone $k-1$